 Position Servo Pull-Switch Control

-A single linear type pull-switch used for actuation of two opposing functions of an electric powered component allowing proportional control of speed, force and positioning.
+A single pull-switch used to trigger two opposing functions of an electric powered component allowing proportional control of speed, force and positioning.

 A type of automatic wheelchair that assists individuals who have physical disabilities and/or mobility issues.